Medicare Coverage for Lung Cancer Screening Frequently Asked Questions

 The expanded coverage began on Feb.
 10, 2022.

-Many private health insurance plans cover lung cancer screening without cost-sharing, but eligibility criteria varies based on type of plan you have and many plans are currently updating their criteria to match new guidelines.
+Many private health insurance plans cover lung cancer screening without cost-sharing, but eligibility criteria vary based on type of plan you have.
+Many plans are currently updating their criteria to match new guidelines.
 Check out our coverage chart to learn more.